We’re taking you way back … to the 60s – the most diverse and vibrant period in modern history.

 Youth predominated the culture of the 1960′s.
 They swayed the fashion, the fads and the politics of the decade introducing surfing, the hippie culture, bell bottoms, afros and platform shoes to the world.

-Men’s hair became longer and wider, with beards and moustaches.
+Men’s hair became longer and wider, with beards and mustaches.
 Menswear had a renaissance – casual shirts were often plaid and buttoned down the front.
 Bright colors, double-breasted sports jackets, polyester pants suits with Nehru jackets, and turtlenecks were in vogue and by the end of the decade, ties, when worn, were up to 5″ wide, patterned even when worn with stripes.
-By 1968, the androgynous hippie look – frayed bell-bottomed jeans, tie-dyed shirts, workshirts, sandals and headbands – was in style.
+By 1968, the androgynous hippie look – frayed bell-bottomed jeans, tie-dyed shirts, work-shirts, sandals and headbands – was in style.

 However a few resisted the ‘free love’ movement and stayed true to classic style; their dedication to looking timelessly stylish rewarded today by the fact that we still consider them icons in their own right.